top of page

 When our Oz groups go sailing aroud the Whitsundays Islands they go with Prosail, who's boats are powered by majority wind and solar, significantly reducing carbon emissions.

-With Prosail we also pay an Environmental Management Charge (EMC) for each group member, which helps preserve the fragile ecosystems on the Great Barrier Reef.
+With Prosail we contribute an Environmental Management Charge (EMC) for each group member, which helps preserve the fragile ecosystems on the Great Barrier Reef.

 Great Barrier Reef

 When our groups do the boat trip on the Great Barrier Reef they go with Passions of Paradise.
 As an Eco Certified Advanced Ecotourism operator, they combine tourism with scientific research to help protect the Great Barrier Reef.
 In cases where sailing isn’t possible, they offset their carbon emissions by planting trees in the Daintree Rainforest.
 They also support initiatives like the Coral Nurturing Program and work with Project AWARE to protect the reef.
-They are also actively involved in reef monitoring and restoration through the “Eye on the Reef” Program.” and support scientific research on sharks and stingrays.
+They are also actively involved in reef monitoring and restoration through the “Eye on the Reef” Program.”
+To date they have installed 6 coral nursery frames at Hastings reef, and support scientific research on sharks and stingrays.

-We go here with Uncle Brian's Tours, who provide an incredible opportunity to connect with the Daintree Rainforest, one of the world’s most biodiverse ecosystems.
-As an Eco Certified operator, they play a pivotal role in preserving this UNESCO World Heritage site.
+We explore the Atherton Tablelands with Uncle Brian's Tours, who provide an incredible opportunity to connect with the tablelands and who also do incredible work in the Daintree Rainforest, one of the world’s most biodiverse ecosystems.
+As an Eco Certified operator, they play a pivotal role in preserving the UNESCO World Heritage site.

 Greyhound Buses